Join us on Sunday, August 28, 10 AM at the Washington Monument for DCRally4Refugees!

 As December is starting, the number of Syrian refugees living in Iraq has reached over 208,000 people.
 This population is far greater than anyone had ever anticipated, and the refugee camps located in Iraq are struggling to accommodate these hundreds of thousands of Syrian refugees.
 The six permanent camps… Read more

 With the possibility of a US military strike looming, the conflict in Syria has received more media coverage than ever, and one of the most talked about issues are the two million plus Syrian refugees who have fled the country.
 Refugees have traveled to any neighboring country where they are… Read more

-You have probably noticed that the ongoing civil war in Syria continues to impact our programming – in our blog, podcast, and planning for our on-the-ground programs in Iraq – chiefly in respect to… Read more
+You have probably noticed that the ongoing civil war in Syria continues to impact our programming – in our blog, podcast, and planning for our on-the-ground programs in Iraq – chiefly in respect to the growing humanitarian crisis facing 200,000 Syrian refugees who have flooded into the country… Read more

 Today is World Refugee Day, a day when the world takes time to honor the resilience of forcibly displaced people throughout the world.